piecole/gromacs-simulation-workflow/README.md

 - `-s`: Stop the process just before pdb2gmx
 - `-g gro_file`: Continue the process from after pdb2gmx with the specified .gro file

+## Workflow Steps

+1. **System Setup**:
+   - Creates a run directory with unique identifier
+   - Copies all required MDP files
+   - Cleans input PDB file by removing water and other small molecules

+2. **Structure Processing**:
+   - Runs pdb2gmx with CHARMM36-Jul2022 force field
+   - Creates simulation box with 1.0 nm padding
+   - Solvates system with SPC/E water model
+   - Adds ions for neutralization

+3. **Equilibration**:
+   - Energy minimization
+   - NVT equilibration (temperature)
+   - NPT equilibration (pressure)

+4. **Production**:
+   - Production MD run with GPU acceleration
+   - Energy calculations
+   - Interaction energy analysis between specified groups

 ## Important Notes

 This script is not universally applicable and requires customization for different systems:

-1. **Energy Groups**: The `md.mdp` file needs to be customized with appropriate energy groups for your specific system.
-The current version may not include all necessary energy groups for your analysis.
+1. **Energy Groups**: The `md_energy.mdp` file needs to be customized with appropriate energy groups for your specific system.
+The script extracts interaction energy between two groups specified in this file.

 2. **Force Field**: The script currently uses the CHARMM36-Jul2022 force field.
 If you need to use a different force field, you'll need to modify the `pdb2gmx` command in the script.